-If you require residential oil tank removal services, contact the professional & certified professional at Waterline Environmental today.
-We will provide you with a firm quote & keep you informed during the entire oil tank removal process.
+If you require residential oil tank removal services, contact the certified professionals at Waterline Environmental today.
+We will provide you with a firm quote and keep you informed during the entire oil tank removal process.

-Some important points to remember about oil tanks
+Some important points to remember about oil tank removal

 - All oil tanks must be inspected and tested and oil cannot be obtained until the tank has been registered.

 - Effective October 2001, the New Energy Act introduced legislation that requires the removal of oil tanks that exceed 25 years or of unknown age.
 A fuel supplier is not allowed to fill a tank which falls into this category and therefore the homeowner will no longer be able to obtain fuel in their existing tank.

 - The gas handling act states that upon disuse of an oil tank, the owner has 180 days to de-commission the tank and empty it of fuel.

 The Residential Oil Tank Removal Process